AsserMazen1/Desktop-Quadruped-Robot/README.md

 # Project-Stellar
 Micro Robot Inspired by the Micro Sesame Project: https://github.com/dorianborian/sesame-robot-micro

-But with the aim of making an version that has autonomus capabalities such as robots like Cosmo or Vector (by Anki)
+But with the aim of making a version that has autonomus capabalities such as robots like Cosmo or Vector (by Anki)

 # Parts:
 ## Movement: